ERandrinopoulou/webpage/content/project/CFF/index.md

 summary: Cystic Fibrosis Foundation - best practices for the analysis of lung function consortium
 tags:
 - CF
-title: Analysis of lung function decline
+title: Investigate the natural progression and assessing the treatment effectiveness on lung function decline with the US Cystic Fibrosis Foundation Patient Registry
 #url_code: ""
 #url_pdf: ""
 #url_slides: ""